 One native app for each operating system

 The native solution, as the name suggests, assumes developing an application with the programming language native to a given platform: Java or Kotlin for Android and Objective-C or Swift for iOS.
 Being system-specific, native app development can be considered a mixed blessing.
-On the one hand, it provides access to all features of a given OS, enables unlimited interface customization, and prevents any performance issues from happening.
+On the one hand, it provides access to all features of a given OS, enables unlimited interface customization, and makes it easier to prevent performance issues (although the final result always depends on how the developer handles the code).
 On the other hand, if you want to reach both types of users, you’ll simply need to build two separate apps which call for more time, money, and effort.

 Progressive Web Application

 Wait, aren’t we talking about mobile solutions?
 That’s true, but web apps can do the job of a mobile app pretty well.
-A good example is that of Progressive Web Apps (PWAs) which are basically websites that mimic the behavior of native apps, e.g. in sending push notifications, working offline, or simply being added to the mobile device’s home screen.
-Just like any other option, however, PWAs are not flawless, as they consume more battery and can’t access all features of a given device.
+A good example is that of Progressive Web Apps (PWAs), which are basically websites that mimic the behavior of native apps, e.g., in sending push notifications, working offline, or simply being added to the mobile device’s home screen.
+Like any other option, however, PWAs are not flawless, as they consume more battery and can’t access all features of a given device.

 One cross-platform app for two systems

-Last but not least, there’s cross-platform development which allows covering two operating systems with one code.
-It doesn’t assume writing code with a native programming language; however, if you take a closer look at it, you’ll notice that it ensures much a near-native experience thanks to rendering interface using native controls.
+Last but not least, there’s cross-platform development, which allows covering multiple operating systems with one code.
+It doesn’t assume writing code with a native programming language; however, if you take a closer look at it, you’ll notice that it ensures much a near-native experience thanks to rendering the interface using native controls.

 How do I know if cross-platform mobile development is the right choice for my business?

 With at least three different ways to materialize your mobile app business idea, you might be wondering how to choose the most suitable one.
-Below, you’ll find a list of criteria that you need to take into consideration if you wish to make a truly informed choice.
+Below, you’ll find a list of criteria you need to consider if you wish to make a genuinely informed choice.

 - platforms